Multispectral Indices for Wildfire Management: Index Comparability and Metrics

 where \textit{TP} denotes true positives, \textit{TN} refers to true negatives, \textit{FP} represents false positives, and \textit{FN} corresponds to false negatives.
 For example, in the context of pixel-wise image analysis, these metrics could evaluate the classification of individual pixels.
 A \textit{TP} occurs when a pixel that genuinely belongs to the target class is correctly identified.
 A \textit{TN} is when a pixel that does not belong to the target class is accurately classified as non-target.
 A \textit{FP} arises when a pixel that does not belong to the target class is incorrectly classified as part of it, leading to over-detection or false alarms.
 Conversely, a \textit{FN} occurs when a pixel that belongs to the target class is misclassified as non-target, resulting in an omission or missed detection.

-However, beyond accuracy and sensitivity, other metrics are often used for comparing indices.
-These metrics, along with concise descriptions of their interpretations and expected value ranges, are summarized in Table~\ref{tab:metrics}.
+However, beyond accuracy and sensitivity, a range of additional metrics are frequently reported in the literature for comparing multispectral indices.
+Table~\ref{tab:metrics} summarizes the evaluation metrics most frequently encountered, along with their typical ranges and general interpretation.

 The $R^2$ value is a metric that reflects how well a model explains the variance in the dependent variable, with its range spanning from 0 to 1.
 A higher $R^2$ indicates that the model provides a closer fit to the observed data.
 In contrast, the \gls{rmse} measures the average prediction error of a model. \gls{rmse} values range from 0 to $+\infty$, and lower values indicate that the model's predictions are more aligned with the observed data.